imgntn159/FinalProjectT2/README.md

 5-25-15
 -------
+- Bullets can shoot in direction the mouse is pointing by following a path.
 - Added radius (r) to bullets
 - Added more "concepts" for how collision between monsters are gonna work
 - Added recticle
-- Added HitCheck for-loop to draw()
+- Added HitCheck for-loop to draw().
+HitCheck checks whether bullets are hitting monsters.
 - Added attack speed timer to Player class

 5-24-15